preston-n/Projects/README.md

 ### Buried Alive
   * **Trailer:**  https://www.youtube.com/watch?v=Gf6BLAZR3XA
-  * **Description:** A 2D platformer game that you must dig, build and use magic spells in order to survive
+  * **Description:** A 2D platformer game in which you must dig, build and use magic to survive
   * **Role:** Programmer
   * **Some of the worked on features:**
     * Gameplay mechanics (Scoring System and Player Health)